The French Riviera - seaside & back country

 However, before the modern influx of celebrities, the French Riviera was home to world-renowned artists, such as Matisse, Renoir and Chagall.
 With eyes for beauty, it is easy to see why they loved living here so much.

 To this day the Côte d’Azur remains a hotspot for art with the Maeght Foundation in St Paul de Vence and all sorts of gorgeous galleries in Mougins and Biot.
-We select museums based on what our travellers like in order to create the perfect bespoke itinerary.
+We select museums based on what our travellers like in order to create the perfect bespoke itinerary for their French Riviera tour.

 art galleries near nice